 - If needed visit a health food store deli and select a variety of items.

 - Read my post on Dealing With Your Non-Vegetarian Friends and Family.
 It is important that you consider how you can stick to your vegetarian lifestyle while still staying engaged and connected to those around you.

 Now my family knows there needs to be vegan options.
 Some recipes have been modified to accommodate me as well as other family members who have food sensitivities.
 Recipes that I first brought are now a regular addition and folks look forward to and request my kale salad.

 I have changed too.
 I couldn’t imagine eating the animal product items anymore.
 It took a while, but that grilled fish or piece of chicken isn’t appealing to me at all.

-Now let's hear from you.
+Now let’s hear from you.
 Do you have concerns or questions?
-Or do you have tips or recipes that you like to have at BBQs?
+Or do you have tips or recipes that you like to have at a vegan BBQ?
 How do you handle those summer family gatherings?